localytics/localytics-xamarin/README.md

 **Install locally**
 ```
-$ copy the built nuget package to an appropriate folder and dd this folder as a nuget source
+$ copy the built nuget package to an appropriate folder and add this folder as a nuget source
 ```

 ## Projects in LocalyticsXamarin Solution